PennyLaneAI/pennylane/doc/user_docs/qnode.rst

 combining them with classical processing, it is easy to create arbitrary classical-quantum hybrid computations.

 Every interface - NumPy, Pytorch and Tensorflow - uses a different type of QNode.
 The basic or default QNode interfaces with NumPy.

-Instead of creating a QNode, one can convert a function with quantum operations into a QNode using the *QNode decorator*.

-The relevant classes and functions can be found here:

 .. toctree::
     :maxdepth: 1